phase2/outrigger-docs/docs/getting-started/linux-installation.md

 ExecStart=
 ExecStart=/usr/bin/dockerd -H fd:// --dns=172.17.0.1
 ```
-1. Restart the docker daemon
+4. Restart the docker daemon
     - `sudo systemctl restart docker`

 ## Automated Linux DNS configuration options

-Outrigger will help automate the setup of DNS (via `rig start` and `rig dns`) if you are using one of the following options for name resolution
+Outrigger will help automate the setup of DNS (via `rig start` and `rig dns`) if you are using
+one of the following options for name resolution:

 1. dnsmasq via NetworkManager
-1. libnss-resolver
+2. libnss-resolver

 ## Other DNS resolution options

+DNSDock is the service used for Outrigger service DNS resolution.
+If you use different services to
+manage DNS resolution in your operating system, then you will need to configure it to use `172.17.0.1`
+or whatever the Docker bridge network gateway IP address to resolve for `.vm` addresses (or just generally
+lookup names there if none of the other resolvers find a match).
+Alternatively, you can use DNSDock
+as the main resolver for your operating system and for any addresses that DNSDock cannot resolve it will
+delegate to `8.8.8.8` by default or it can be customized with `RIG_NAMESERVERS` or by passing one or more
+`--nameserver` options to the DNSDock container.

 ### DNSDock as main resolver